alnutile/behat_v2/readme.md

   * Includes events to trigger tests and update at end of behat tests
   * Events to pull in assets on a fail or as needed

+### GitApiWrapper

+   Library comming soon this just needs to be ported to this new build

+   * Using the https://github.com/KnpLabs/php-github-api as the base allows BehatEditor to
+     * Search files on github api
+     * CRUD files from github api
+     * Run tests using files from githubAPI

 ### Reporting (coming soon)

   * To create events for reporting including pulling in the job id of the service we are using etc.